What classroom will the microscopes be used in? From our experience, there are two types of classrooms:

 Accessories: Microscopes can be equipped to match the requirements of the subject perfectly.
 Some accessories, for example certain contrasts such as polarization for geology classes, depend on the application.
 Others can be generally beneficial, for example LED illumination which lasts a lot longer than halogen illumination.
 It makes bulb changes superfluous and increases microscope uptime in class.
 Cameras and software have become more important in the past couple of years, since microscopy itself has become more digital.
 Some cameras can even create their own Wi-Fi hotspot so that students can access images with their mobile devices or laptops.

 Course level: Microscopes for biology classes in high-school do not need the same capabilities as microscopes for advanced pathology courses in university.
-This matrix gives an overview over which microscopes from Leica Microsystems are suitable for three levels of students.
+This matrix gives an overview over which microscopes from Leica Microsystems are suitable for three levels of students: Technical specifications of educational microscopes.

 Budget: Last, but not least, the available budget needs to be considered.
 The price-performance ratio always requires careful consideration.
 In the years that I have spent talking to teachers, I have learned that nothing is more frustrating for students than lousy images that don’t mean anything.
 For a teacher, nothing is more rewarding than seeing the students excited about what they see in the microscope.
 Therefore my personal advice is: Never compromise on the optical performance.
 Only great images delight young minds.